-Syria country profile - BBC News
+Syria country profile

 Some key dates in Syria's history:

-1918 October - Arab troops led by Emir Feisal, and supported by British forces, capture Damascus, ending 400 years of Ottoman rule.
+1918 October - Arab troops, and supported by British forces, capture Damascus, ending 400 years of Ottoman rule.

 1920 - San Remo conference splits up newly-created Arab kingdom by placing Syria-Lebanon under a French mandate, and Palestine under British control.